-In Europe, similar to that of the U.S., cases of antitrust enforcement have historically been low.
-However, the importance of the concept of private enforcement has been increasingly debated over the years and is recognised, at least in principle.
+of the concept of private enforcement has been increasingly debated over the years and is recognised, at least in principle.

-The decisions rendered in the cases of Courage v.
-Crehan ('Courage') and Vincenzo v.
+The decisions rendered in Courage Ltd. v.
+Bernard Crehan ('Courage') and Vincenzo v.
 Manfredi ('Manfredi') transformed the status of private enforcement in the EU from being an exception to a norm.
 In Courage, it was held that any individual possesses the right to claim damages as a result of conduct that distorts competition.